DarthLP/BundesligaBert/README.md

 ## Seasons Covered

+All seasons contain **1st Bundesliga** matches only (top tier German football league):

 - **2017-18, 2018-19**: Pre-Corona, Clean
 - **2019-20, 2020-21, 2021-22**: Corona/Ghost Games (flagged but kept)
 - **2022-23, 2023-24**: Post-Corona, Clean
 - **2024-25**: Placebo Test Season

+**Notes:**
+- This project does not include 2nd Bundesliga or 3rd Liga matches.
+- **No 2025/26 data** is included (not even the first half of the season).
+The latest season in this dataset is 2024-25.

 ## Data Processing Pipeline